-Kim and Mauborgne (2004c) studied industries that directly impact people's daily lives, such as automobiles (how they commute to work), computers (what they use at work), and movie theatres (where they go for entertainment after work).
+Kim and Mauborgne (2004) studied industries that directly impact people's daily lives, such as automobiles (how they commute to work), computers (what they use at work), and movie theatres (where they go for entertainment after work).
 Their research aimed to understand the strategic mindset needed to develop Blue Ocean Strategies.
 To discern some patterns, and studied almost 100 years of data.
 Blue Oceans is mostly within their core businesses.
 Blue Oceans is not about technological innovation, but most of the time it is about value innovation.
 Creating a blue ocean strategy builds the brand of the company, even if the market is unattractive.

-Knight et al. (2020) suggest that to boost innovation and develop effective new strategies, managers should actively incorporate design thinking tools in a flexible and dynamic way.
+Knight et al. (2020) suggest that to boost innovation and develop effective new strategies, managers should actively incorporate design thinking tools flexibly and dynamically.
 Managers should use design materials for deeper engagement to develop innovative strategies (Liedtka & Kaplan, 2019).
 Design thinking opens new ways to get close to the customer and customer-centric innovative strategies.

-ii.
-Blue Ocean Strategy means?
+2. Blue Ocean Strategy means?

-Blue Ocean Strategy, coined by Prof. W. Chan Kim and Renee Mauborgne, is a new market space with no competition leads irrelevant marketers by considering 108 companies.
-"Blue Ocean Strategy is the simultaneous pursuit of differentiation and low cost to open up a new market space and create new demand.
-It is about creating and capturing uncontested market space, thereby making the competition irrelevant."
-Kim, W. C., &Mauborgne, R. (2005).
+Blue Ocean Strategy, coined by Prof. W. Chan Kim and Renee Mauborgne, is a new market space with no competition that leads irrelevant marketers by considering 108 companies.
+Blue Ocean Strategy is the simultaneous pursuit of differentiation and low cost to open up a new market space and create new demand.
+It is about creating and capturing uncontested market space, thereby making the competition irrelevant (Kim & Mauborgne, 2005).

-(Kim & Mauborgne, 2004b) Blue Ocean's strategy makes competition irrelevant and creates uncontested market space.
-The two key focus areas that have completely transformed operations under the Blue Ocean Strategy are study will adopt a mixed-methods approach, combining both quantitative and qualitative research methods.
+Kim and Mauborgne (2004), Blue Ocean's strategy makes competition irrelevant and creates uncontested market space.
+The two key focus areas that have completely transformed operations under the Blue Ocean Strategy are:

-- i.
-Differentiation
+- Differentiation - Cost-effectiveness

-- ii.
-Cost-effectiveness
+Methodology

-- III.
-Methodology: To explore the impact of Design Thinking (DT) and Blue Ocean Strategy (BoS) on business growth, innovation, and strategic transformation, this
+To explore the impact of Design Thinking (DT) and Blue Ocean Strategy (BoS) on business growth, innovation, and strategic transformation, this study will adopt a mixed-methods approach, combining both quantitative and qualitative research methods.